-Once your dock options are visible, you can navigate anywhere.
+Once your dock is visible, you can navigate anywhere.
 For example, if you tap "Teams", you're taken to your list of teams as shown in the first screenshot below.
 From there, if you select your "Everyone" team, you'd be taken to a list of sections in the Everyone team as shown in the second screenshot below.
 You can see a red dot next to "Pages", notifying you that a message is waiting for you on one of this team's pages.

 Choosing a style of use that fits with your organization